orbitmines/archive/projects/Open Problems - Quests.md

 -
 B. Gamification of Science, Engineering and Education
 - What would be an example problem, and example reimplementation of that problem in game-variant?
-- How do you tailor
+- How do you tailor the interface to each player?
+When wou
 C. Platform and L